model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    prevent.

 The "copies" of arguments created by by `unsafe_deref` are stored as fresh local variables and their occurrence in the postcondition is renamed.
+In addition a `mem::forget` is emitted for each copy to avoid a double free.

 ### Recursion

-Kani verifies contractgs for recursive functions inductively.
-Reentry of the function is detected with a static variable and in this case we use the replacement of the contract instead of the function body.
+Kani verifies contracts for recursive functions inductively.
+Reentry of the function is detected with a function-specific static variable.
+Upon detecting reentry we use the replacement of the contract instead of the function body.

-Kani generates an additional wrapper around the function to add this detection.
+Kani generates an additional wrapper around the function to add the detection.
-The additional wrapper is there so we can place the `modifies` contract on `check_pop` and `replace_pop` instead of `recursion_wrapper` which prevents CBMC from triggering its recursion induction.
+The additional wrapper is there so we can place the `modifies` contract on `check_pop` and `replace_pop` instead of `recursion_wrapper` which prevents CBMC from triggering its recursion induction as this would skip our replacement checks.

 ```rs
 #[checked_with = "recursion_wrapper"]